Learning and Teaching

 “The teaching of literacy across the curriculum has been well promoted.
 Pupils’ independent work in books reflects a strong development of their literacy skills.
 Your staff promote good use of vocabulary in lessons, which is also reflected in pupils’ work over time.”
 OFSTED October 2018

 “The quality of teaching has been sustained since the last inspection.
 Pupils are achieving good outcomes in relation to their starting points.”
+OFSTED October 2018

 Meeting pupils needs